section 1: Chemicals

 Where is S.M.O.C. soap made?

-Our artisanal soaps are handmade in Portland, Oregon.
-Maximum Organic LLC, owner of S.M.O.C.
-Skincare, is based in Anchorage, Alaska.
+Our artisanal soaps are handmade in Portland, Oregon, where Maximum Organic LLC, owner of S.M.O.C.
+Skincare, is based.

 How long do S.M.O.C. soaps last?